snehsuresh/eigenface/README.md

 This code expands on previous dimensionality reduction techniques, incorporating LDA.
 The comparison with PCA allows for understanding the impact of class-aware dimensionality reduction on face recognition tasks.
 The implementation introduces modifications and optimizations for a comprehensive exploration.

 Feel free to experiment with different datasets and parameters for a deeper understanding of these techniques in diverse scenarios.

+# Principal Component Analysis (PCA) and Eigenfaces Visualization

+The Python code (eigen_faces.py) performs Principal Component Analysis (PCA) on face images from the CMU PIE dataset and visualizes the resulting eigenfaces.

+## Functions:

+### 1. PCA

+The `PCA` function takes a data matrix as input and performs Principal Component Analysis.

+- **Parameters:**
+  - `data`: Data matrix where each row vector represents a data point.
+  - `options.ReducedDim`: The dimensionality of the reduced subspace.
+If 0, all dimensions will be kept (default is 0).
+  - `options.PCARatio`: The ratio of the sum of preserved eigenvalues to the total sum of eigenvalues.

+- **Returns:**
+  - `eigvector`: Each column is an embedding function.
+For a new data point `x`, `y = x @ eigvector` will be the embedding result of `x`.
+  - `eigvalue`: The sorted eigenvalues of the PCA eigen-problem.

+### 2. plot_faces

+The `plot_faces` function visualizes a set of face images in a grid layout.

+- **Parameters:**
+  - `faces`: Matrix of face images.

+## Code Execution:

+1. **Loading Data:**
+   - The code loads face images and their corresponding labels from the CMU PIE dataset.

+2. **Performing PCA:**
+   - PCA is applied to the entire dataset (`X`) with the option to preserve all eigenvalues (`PCARatio: 1`).
+   - The first five eigenvectors are selected from the result.

+3. **Visualizing Original Faces (Commented Out):**
+   - There are commented-out sections for selecting specific individuals and visualizing original faces.
+Uncomment these sections for further exploration.

+4. **Visualizing Eigenfaces:**
+   - The selected eigenvectors are reshaped and normalized to create eigenfaces.
+   - Eigenfaces are then plotted in a row for visualization.

+5. **Displaying Plots:**
+   - The final plots include a row of original faces (if uncommented) and a row of eigenfaces.